 The format consists of 4 one-hour podium discussions with 2-3 speakers from different countries and one moderator.
 During coffee breaks, the space is reformatted into an open space for more intensive informal communication with each speaker individually.
 Catering during the open space and after discussions is traditionally provided by the “Food Saves the World” community.
 In addition to podium discussions on the same day, before and after that day public lectures, master classes and workshops with European guests are organised at various locations in the city.

 The theme of the first Autumn meetings in 2017 was wide-ranging: “How is Europe Changing?” and panel discussions focused on how multiculturalism, the European idea, civil society and activism are changing in Europe.
 For more details, see AUTUMN MEETINGS 2017.

 The theme of the Autumn Meetings in 2018 was formulated more narrowly.
 Within the framework of the general theme “How Do Information Technologies Change Europe?” the questions were chosen on how the labour, European media, politics, states and activism under are changing under the influence of information technologies.
 For more details, see AUTUMN MEETINGS 2018.

 In 2019, Autumn Meetings were dedicated to the theme “How Is Education Changing in Europe?”, which discussed new trends in school, higher and additional education.
 For more details, see AUTUMN MEETINGS 2019.

 The 2020 theme is formulated as “How Are Urban Communities Changing in Europe?”.
-Panel discussions are scheduled for September 26, 2020.
-Additional public lectures, workshops and master classes with guests are planned for days before and after that date.
-Here is the concept of AUTUMN MEETINGS 2020.
 We invite everyone who is interested in this topic to cooperate: you can also suggest relevant European guests whom we can invite.
 More information will be published soon.